ftrotter/ZZermelo/SprintEndTests.md

 # Sprint End Tests

-This document details the basic instructions determining if a new branch of Zermelo is ready for merging back into the master branch.
+This document details the basic instructions determining if a new branch of ZZermelo is ready for merging back into the master branch.

 ## Install Tests
 * Checkout a fresh copy of the latest long-term support version of Laravel, Laravel 5.5, as per [instructions](https://laravel.com/docs/5.5/installation)
 * Using only the steps outlined in the Readme.
-Install the Zermelo reporting engine.
+Install the ZZermelo reporting engine.
 * Using only the steps outlined in the Readme.
 Configure a new example report.

 ## Use Tests